mattlyons0/Java-Grader/README.md

 ===========

 ### Disclaimer
-This project was developed for my High School APCS Class and has not been updated since.
+This project was developed for my High School AP Computer Science Class and has not been updated since.
 I will no longer maintain it as I no longer have a use for it.

 If you have any questions about the codebase I am more than willing to answer and help explain the code.
 Just open an issue and I'll reply back as soon as I can!

 ### Purpose

-- Automate as much grading as possible in a High School AP Computer Science Course.
+- Automate as much grading as possible in a High School AP Computer Science Course
-- Remove need to grade printed out code
+- Remove need for students to print out code
-- Increase grade turnaround time
+- Lower grade turnaround time
 - Support resubmissions for partial credit
-- Designed to store all data in Dropbox and be completely serverless
+- Store all data in Dropbox and be completely serverless

 ### Features